jdagilliland/chronos/README.rst

 trigger
 =======

 trigger is an ncurses stopwatch/timer.
+It supports multiple, simultaneous timers, which makes it ideal for keeping track of time spent on various tasks.

 Show me the goods
 -----------------